qikichen/TVDGraphDB/README.md

 1. **Learn to use Docker**: I have heard of Docker being within industry to fix the "It works on my machine" problem.
 Therefore I decided to try my hands at docker for this project.
 [Completed]

 2. **Implement an Algorithm Connecting Nodes**: Need an algorithm that is able to connect all nodes to it's nearest neighbors but no further.
 Sort of creating a web of TupleNodes.
-[In Progress]
+[Completed but needs testing]

 3. **Implement Graph BFS Search for Recommendation**: Utilize the BFS algorithm to efficiently traverse the graph of TV shows and generate relevant recommendations based on user queries and preferences.[In Progress]